What we offer

 2010 Expansion of services into east Bristol as a result of the demise of East Bristol Advice Service

 Today 15 people work in our team, dealing with over 3000 enquiries per year

 Here is a list of current vacancies – paid and voluntary….

-We need local people to be on our management committee.
+We need local people to be on our board of trustees.
 This is a voluntary position.